 How to Take Care of Your Crown

 You don’t have to do anything special for your crown.
 You just need to take care of it like you would your other teeth – in other words, brush and floss at least twice a day.
-(The crown itself can’t get a cavity, but bacteria and plaque can still collect on it and cause oral health problems.)
+While the crown itself can’t get a cavity, bacteria and plaque can still collect on it and cause oral health problems.
 Also, you should avoid chewing on fingernails or biting on ice, and it’s never a good idea to use your teeth to open any kind of container.

 I Would Like to Maintain My Smile I am Interested in Laser Dentistry I Would Like to Upgrade My Smile I Need a Dentist for My Child I am Missing One or More Teeth I Have a Cavity or Broken Tooth I am Concerned About Bleeding Gums I am in Pain & Need Help I am Interested in Sleep Apnea Therapy View Our Services